Yashwanth1617/DealFlow-AI/README.md

-# Startup Funding AI - Multilingual RAG Platform
+# DealFlow AI - Multilingual RAG Platform

 A production-ready multilingual RAG-based Startup Funding Intelligence Platform built for hackathons.
 This platform enables founders to upload pitch decks and get AI-powered funding intelligence, while VCs can discover matching startups based on their investment thesis.